fastoch/JavaScript/Node.md

 ## Serve JSON on a specific Route

 - While an HTML server serves HTML, an API serves data.
-- A REST (REpresentational State Transfer) API allows data exchange in a simple way
+- A REST (REpresentational State Transfer) API allows data exchange in a simple way, without the need for clients to know any detail about the server
+- The client only needs to know where the resource is (the URL), and the action it wants to perform on it (the verb)
+-

 ---